-Tobyhanna Army Depot (TYAD) is a subordinate organizaiton of CECOM and has served the U.S. since 1953.
-Today, TYAD is a recognized leader in providing world-class logistics support for Command, Control, Computers, Communications, Cyber, Intelligence, Surveillance, and Reconnaissance (C5ISR) Systems across the DOD.
+Tobyhanna Army Depot (TYAD) is a recognized leader in providing world-class logistics support for command, control, communications, computers, cyber, intelligence, surveillance and reconnaissance (C5ISR) systems across the Department of Defense.

-TYAD is the premier full service, joint CC5ISR maintenance facility in the DOD and the largest industrial employer in northeastern Pennsylvania with an annual economic impact of nearly \$3 billion.
+A subordinate organization of CECOM, TYAD has served the U.S. since 1953.
+Today, TYAD is the premier full-service joint C5ISR maintenance facility in the DOD and the largest industrial employer in northeastern Pennsylvania with an annual economic impact of nearly \$3 billion.
 Tobyhanna's corporate philosophy, dedicated workforce and technical expertise ensure the depot is the joint C5ISR provider of choice for all branches of the Armed Forces and industry partners.
 The depot encompasses more than 1,300 acres and has more than 2.4 million square feet dedicated to C5ISR, missile guidance and control missions, with 61% of the mission area under one roof.
-It includes more than 150 buildings, 20 clean rooms and 10 test ranges, one of which, is a laser range, in addition to multiple radar ranges.
+It includes more than 150 buildings, 20 clean rooms and 10 test ranges, one of which is a laser range, in addition to multiple radar ranges.

-Tobyhanna's unparalleled capabilities include full spectrum logistics support for sustainment, overhaul and repair, fabrication and manufacturing, engineering design and development, systems integration, postproduction software support, technology insertion, modification, Foreign Military Sales (FMS) and global field support to joint warfighters.
+Tobyhanna's unparalleled capabilities include fullspectrum logistics support for sustainment, overhaul and repair, fabrication and manufacturing, engineering design and development, systems integration, postproduction software support, technology insertion, modification, Foreign Military Sales (FMS) and global field support to joint warfighters.

-The Army has designated Tobyhanna as its Center of Industrial and Technical Excellence for command, control, communications, computers, Intelligence, Surveillance and Reconnaissance (C4ISR), avionics, and missile guidance and control.
+The Army has designated Tobyhanna as its Center of Industrial and Technical Excellence for command, control, communications, computers, intelligence, surveillance and reconnaissance (C4ISR), avionics, and missile guidance and control.

 The Air Force has designated Tobyhanna as its Technical Repair Center for tactical missiles and rigid wall shelters and portable buildings.

 TYAD's talented workforce, high level of electronics expertise, and use of the latest technologies and business management techniques ensure the depot is the provider of choice for fabrication, electronic repair, engineering design, systems integration, technology insertion, automated test equipment and technical documentation development of the DOD's joint C5ISR systems as well as missile guidance and control systems.
 TYAD projects its capabilities forward to posts, camps, stations and remote operating bases worldwide, ensuring operational readiness for the warfighter.
-TYAD personnel provide two-level maintenance on systems such as improvised explosive device countermeasures, logistics information systems, tactical operations centers, Army airborne command and control, guardrail common sensor, firefinder, common ground station, tactical unmanned aerial vehicles and communication security equipment at sites throughout Europe, Southwest Asia, Korea, Okinawa, Japan and the continental U.S.
+TYAD personnel provide two-level maintenance on systems such as improvised explosive device countermeasures, logistics information systems, tactical operations centers, Army airborne command and control, Guardrail Common Sensor, Firefinder, Common Ground Station, tactical unmanned aerial vehicles and communication security equipment at sites throughout Europe, Southwest Asia, Korea, Okinawa, Japan and the continental U.S.